NLKNguyen/papercolor-theme/README.md

 Improve code readability; great for presentation

-Currently designed for these languages:  C, Makefile, Lex/Flex, Bash, VimL, Golang, JavaScript, Python, Markdown, DTrace, SystemTap, PlantUML
+Currently designed for these languages:  C, Makefile, Lex/Flex, Bash, VimL, Golang, JavaScript, Python, Markdown, DTrace, SystemTap, PlantUML, Haskell

 Other languages can still work as long as your Vim is set up to recognize the language syntax.